This page contains general information to help Indigenous communities, scholars, curators and auction houses identify message sticks.

 I have set it up for the purposes of correcting misinformation and avoiding unnecessary distress caused by errors.
 I will add more detail from time to time.

-Message sticks cannot easily be identified by the visual or formal characteristics alone because they exhibit incredible diversity across Australia.
+Because message sticks are so diverse, they cannot easily be identified on the basis of visual characteristics alone.
 They can be very short, very long, flat, convex, cylindrical, notched, painted, feathered or burned.
 They can also be subtly repurposed from other objects such as spearthrowers or digging sticks.

 Two foundational criteria for identification

 - Context: The primary criteria for identifying any object is through knowledge of its specific context: who made it, where, and for what purpose.
 This contextual knowledge might exist in the form of memory or oral narrative in the site that it was created.
 More commonly, it may be retrieved from archival documentation in the form of notes, diaries, letters, books, or detailed museum records.
 In summary, an object is a message stick if there is reasonable evidence that it was used in a known communicative interaction, or that it was manufactured with the intention of replicating such an object.
 Tiny details can be very important.
 For example, if a record contains any notes in an Indigenous language, this language could be identified and the object associated with a traditional country.
 If a record contains a date as well as a location, it may be possible to find other objects from the same time and place in order to compare it.